SciGaP/simccs-maptool/README.md

 - `MAPTOOL_SETTINGS` - this is a dictionary of Map Tool specific settings:
   - `CPLEX_APPLICATION_ID` - The Airavata application module id of the Cplex application to launch.
+  - `CPLEX_HOSTNAME` - The hostname of the compute resource on which to launch Cplex.
   - `DATASETS_DIR` - Directory of datasets and their basedata (cost network).
   - `JAVA_OPTIONS` - JVM command line options.
 Defaults to `-Xmx4g`.
 May be a
     list or tuple to pass multiple options.